Irrevocable Trust Loans - 3 Reasons Beneficiaries Borrow

 Siblings and beneficiaries of an irrevocable trust often face the challenge of dividing trust-owned real estate assets.
 One sibling may want to sell the property and receive cash while another sibling may want to keep the property.
 If the trust doesn’t have enough assets to evenly split things between the siblings an irrevocable trust loan can help.

-Conventional lenders such as banks and credit unions cannot typically provide an irrevocable trust mortgage as the sibling’s name is not on the title of the property.
+Conventional lenders such as banks and credit unions cannot typically provide an irrevocable trust mortgage as the sibling’s name is not yet on the title of the property.

-3. Avoiding a property tax reassessment with Prop 58 or Prop 19
+3. Avoiding a property tax reassessment with Prop 19 or Prop 58

-Another reason beneficiaries obtain an irrevocable trust loan is so they can file for Proposition 58 (California) and avoid a property tax reassessment.
+Another reason beneficiaries obtain an irrevocable trust loan is so they can file for Proposition 19 or 58 (California) and avoid a property tax reassessment.
 Real estate owned by trusts have often been in the family for decades.
-Properties in California that have been owned for a long period of time typically a very low tax assessment relative to their current value due to Proposition 13.
+Properties in California that have been owned for a long period of time typically have a very low tax assessment relative to their current value due to Proposition 13.
 Prop 13 limits the annual increase on the existing property tax assessment value.

-Prop 58 allows beneficiaries to prevent a property tax reassessment for transfers of real estate from the trust into the name of the beneficiary.
+Prop 19 allows beneficiaries to prevent a property tax reassessment for transfers of real estate from the trust into the name of the beneficiary.
 Preventing a property tax reassessment can save thousands of dollars each year in property taxes.

-To qualify for Prop 58 and obtain a reassessment exclusion from the county, the transfer of real estate must be directly from parent (trust) to child (beneficiary).
+To qualify for Prop 19 and obtain a reassessment exclusion from the county, the transfer of real estate must be directly from parent (trust) to child (beneficiary).

 As discussed previously, irrevocable trust loan proceeds go directly to the trust.
-The trust then pays the beneficiary who is being paid off.
+The trust then distributes the funds to the beneficiary who is being paid off.
 Once the bought-out beneficiaries no longer have an interest in the property, title can be transferred from the trust to the beneficiary who will keep the property.
 This will qualify as a parent to child transfer.
 Now that the title has been transferred into the name of the beneficiary, the beneficiary can pay off the irrevocable trust loan with cash or refinance with a bank loan.

 READ MORE: Understanding Irrevocable Trust Loans